mohzameer/thinkloopv1/AUTHENTICATION_INTEGRATION.md

 # Authentication Integration - Complete! ✅

-Authentication has been successfully integrated into ThinkPost.
+Authentication has been successfully integrated into ThinkLoops.
 Here's what was implemented:

 ## Changes Made